ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

   better decoupling.
 For example, an event could be "order received".
 Each microservice can decide for itself how it reacts to the event.
-For example, one microservice can create an invoice and another can initiate the delivery.
+For example, one microservice can create an invoice and another can initiate delivery.
 If additional microservices are added e.g. for a bonus program, they only have to respond appropriately to the existing event.
 So the system is very easy to extend.

 ## Recipe: Messaging with Kafka